fenago/data-science/lab_guides/Lab_1.md

 loading data from different file formats using the famous pandas package.
 Finally, we learned how to use the sklearn package to train a machine learning model and make predictions with it.

-This was just a quick glimpse into the fascinating world of data science.
-In this course, you will learn much more and discover new techniques for handling data science projects from end to end.

-The next lab will show you how to perform a regression task on a real-world dataset.